bewillcott/bewsoftware-mdj-cli/src/docs/manual/Meta Blocks.md

 ####[#program] Program ####[&uarr;](#top)

-The `program` group contains information related to the Markdownj CLI application,
+The `program` group contains information related to the MDj CLI application,
 taken from its project pom.properties file.
 This information may or may not be of any interest to you.

 [`program` group]